AndyEveritt/ASMBL/docs/usage/cam_operations.md

 ## 2D Contour

-> **Uses**: Can be used for vertical walls if you can't get the retracts to cooperate using 3D contour
+> **Uses**: Can be used for vertical walls where you may want more control that with a 3D contour

 * `Tool`
   * Select/create a cutting tool with appropriate dimensions for what is installed on you ASMBL machine